npoul/DeepPupilNet/README.md

 ## Introduction

 Precise eye center localization constitutes a very promising but challenging task in many human interaction applications due to many limitations related with the presence of photometric distortions and occlusions as well as pose and shape variations.
+DeepPupil Net is a Fully Convolutional Network (FCN) trained to localize precisely the eye centers by performing image-to-heatmap regression between the eye regions and the corresponding heatmaps.

 ## Network Architecture